 Offering a fountain on the starboard side, Dubawi’s rearranged aft swim platform provides a peaceful environment for guests to relax in.
 The exterior spaces contain ample sun lounging space, with a mixture of covered and uncovered areas depending on how much sun guests are planning to soak up.

-Powered by a single BW Alpha 32 diesel engine, the yacht has a top speed is 17 knots and a cruising speed of 16 knots.
+Powered by a single BW Alpha 32 diesel engine, the yacht has a top speed of 17 knots and a cruising speed of 16.
 A range of 4,100 nautical miles is possible at a speed of 14 knots.

 Dubawi is now asking $32,000,000.Read More/Dubawi: A first look inside the 91m superyacht for sale